sergiocasao/capitalino-errante/wp-content/plugins/sumome/Readme.txt

-===  Free Tools to grow your Email List, Social Sharing and Analytics ===
+===  Free Tools to Automate Your Site Growth ===
 Contributors: SumoMe
-Tags: MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost, popup, exit intent, growth, subscribers, twitter, facebook share, social plugin,  social sharing, subscription, email form, share,  sharing, social , social media buttons , links, click to tweet ,  analytics , newsletter,  widget,lightbox, analytics, newsletter, newsletter, Facebook, floating social buttons, google plus, Image sharing,  pinterest plugin, pintrest, share image,   sharebar, sharing, social bookmarking, social plugin, sms, tweet button,  heat map, heatmaps, twitter share, contact form, scroll box, content analytics, inbound marketing, mailing list, share buttons, welcome mat, landing page
+Tags: analytics, campaign monitor, click to tweet, contact form, content analytics, convertkit, drip, email form, ExactTarget, exit-intent, Facebook, facebook share, FeedBlitz, floating social buttons, growth, heat map, heatmaps, Hubspot, image sharing, inbound marketing, Inbox First, infusionsoft, landing page, lightbox, links, mailchimp, mailerlite, mailing list, mailjet, MyEmma, MyNewsletterBuilder, newsletter, Ontraport, pardot, popup, sailthru, scroll box, share, share buttons, share image, sharebar, sharing, site traffic, sms, social, social bookmarking, social media buttons, social plugin, social sharing, subscribers, subscription, traffic growth, tweet button, twitter, twitter share, vero, vertical response, welcome mat, WhatCounts, widget, zapier
 Requires at least: 3.0.1
-Tested up to: 4.7.2
+Tested up to: 4.7.4
-Stable tag: 1.24
+Stable tag: 1.26
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free and easy way to double your email subscribers.
-And Sharing tools to double your traffic from Facebook, Twitter, Pinterest & more.
+Free and easy way to double your email subscribers, plus sharing tools to double your traffic from Facebook, Twitter, Pinterest & more.

 == Description ==

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
-Wouldn't it be nice if some of those people subscribe or share your amazing post?
+Wouldn't it be nice if some of those people subscribed or shared your amazing post?

 >Sumo provides free tools you need to grow your WordPress site.
-This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
+This plugin will make it easy for your readers to join your email list, share your articles, and optimize with analytics.
 The free tools include:
 >
->`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumo.com/?src=wordpress) (for MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost, or others).
+>`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumo.com/?src=wordpress) (for MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost, and others).
 >
->`Share` makes it insanely easy for people to share on mobile or web all of your great content.
+>`Share` makes it insanely easy for people to share your content on mobile or web.
 >
->`Welcome Mat` displays a full-screen call to action that shows when visitors land on your site.
+>`Welcome Mat` displays a full-screen call-to-action that shows when visitors land on your site.
 >
->`Heat Maps` help you see where people are clicking (or not) on your website.
+>`Heat Maps` help you see where people are clicking (or not clicking) on your website.
 >
 >`Scroll Box` is an email collection box triggered by how far your reader makes it down the screen.
 >